tcivie/meshtastic-metrics-exporter/README.md

 ## Features

 - Exports a comprehensive set of metrics from an MQTT server to Prometheus.
-- Comes with a Grafana dashboard configured to connect to both Prometheus and Redis data sources.
+- Comes with a Grafana dashboard configured to connect to both Prometheus and Postgres data sources.
-- Stores node details (ID, short/long name, hardware details, and client type) in a Redis server, which is also part of the package.
+- Stores node details (ID, short/long name, hardware details, and client type) in a Postgres server, which is also part of the package.
 - Configuration via a `.env` file.